palisades-lakes/multimethod-experiments/docs/benchmarks.md

 method call.

 - From [dynamic-functions](https://github.com/palisades-lakes/dynamic-functions):
-    - `dynafun`: the current implementation.
+    - `Dynafun`: the current implementation.
 As of version 0.0.7-SNAPSHOT, this uses linear search in nested arrays, with fallback to hashmaps for large arities and many methods.
     - `dynaXXX`: other experimental variations.